Sheridan Crane

 Sheridan Crane is a fictional character on the NBC/DirecTV soap opera Passions.
-She was portrayed by McKenzie Westmore since the series began in 1999.
-She was briefly portrayed by Shannon Sturges when Westmore was out sick in 2005.
-Additionally, she was briefly portrayed by Kam Heskin in 2006, when Westmore was out on maternity leave, and again in 2008, while Westmore was out sick.
-In early flashback sequences, Sheridan at age 12 was portrayed by Sara Paxton.
-When Sheridan's history was retconned and her flashback sequence age was downgraded from 12 to 6, she was played by Rylee Fansler.
-She is often seen as a "poor little rich girl" but her love for Luis Lopez-Fitzgerald made her true emotions rise.
-Sheridan was inherently a good person for much of the series, until the final year when she became a villain.
+She has been portrayed by McKenzie Westmore since the series began in 1999.
+Briefly, she was portrayed by Shannon Sturges when Westmore was on sick leave in 2005.
+She was also briefly portrayed by Kam Heskin twice - once in 2006, when Westmore was out on maternity leave, and again in 2008, while Westmore was out sick.
+In early flashback sequences, Sheridan was portrayed by Sara Paxton.
+Sheridan's history was retconned in the series, changing her flashback sequence age from 12yrs to 6yrs.
+During this time she was played by Rylee Fansler.
+She is often seen as a "poor little rich girl", but her love for Luis Lopez-Fitzgerald made her true emotions rise.

 Character backstory

-Sheridan is the daughter of Alistair Crane, a world-famous billionaire (who secretly built up his empire through a network of crime) and Katherine Crane.
-Born several decades into the marriage of her parents, Sheridan was generally considered an unwanted child by her father, Alistair, and she was ignored in favor of her older brother, Julian Crane.
+Sheridan is the daughter of Alistair Crane, a world-famous billionaire, who secretly built up his empire through a network of crime, and Katherine Crane.
+Born two decades after her parents' marriage, Sheridan was generally considered an unwanted child by her father, Alistair, and she was ignored in favor of her older brother, Julian Crane.

 When Sheridan was a young girl, she found a man, Martin Fitzgerald, covered with a bloody sheet in her family's living room.
 It eventually turned out that Martin defended Sheridan's mother, Katherine, who was physically and sexually abused by Sheridan's father, Alistair, who had stabbed Martin.
-Due to Sheridan's vague memories as a little girl and the family's concealment of the whole ordeal, the event became a mystery and deeply traumatized Sheridan, causing her to frequently sleepwalk, have mental breakdowns and nightmares since her youth.
+Due to Sheridan's vague memories as a little girl and the family's concealment of the whole ordeal, the event became a mystery and traumatized Sheridan deeply, causing her to sleepwalk, and have mental breakdowns and nightmares since her youth, frequently.
 Shortly after, Sheridan and Julian were also informed by their father that their missing mother was "dead".

 As a result of her uncontrollable fits, Sheridan was sent away to Europe by her father.
-As Sheridan grew up, she became an arrogant, spoiled and self-absorbed socialite much like Julian.
+As she grew up, Sheridan became an arrogant, spoiled and self-absorbed socialite, much like Julian.
 She hung out with the rich and powerful and even claimed friendship with Diana, Princess of Wales of the British Royal family.
 Sheridan also had a string of torrid love affairs, all of which ended with Sheridan discovering that her boyfriends were only interested in her due to her wealth.